 Relative Clauses: Restrictive vs. Non-Restrictive

 Relative clauses are dependent clauses that describe a noun and start with a relative pronoun or adverb like "who," "that," "which," or "where."
-The basic rule is that restrictive clauses shouldn't be surrounded by commas and non-restrictive clauses should be.
+The basic rule is that restrictive clauses shouldn't be surrounded by commas or dashes and non-restrictive clauses should be.

 What's a Restrictive Clause?